‘Star Trek: The Next Generation’: Ranking Captain Picard’s best moments

-While we couldn’t be more jazzed to see the unparalleled Sir Patrick Stewart once again take on the best intergalactic frontman in Star Trek history (don’t @ us), we’re a little concerned given the continual sloppiness of the current series, Star Trek: Discovery.
+While we couldn’t be more jazzed to see the unparalleled Sir Patrick Stewart once again take on the best intergalactic frontman in Star Trek history (don’t @ us), we’re rather concerned given the continual sloppiness of the current series, Star Trek: Discovery.

-Current showrunner Hanelle Culpepper is once again taking charge for the Picard reboot, and we’re praying she’s had time to tighten the screws.
-So far, the strained season arcs and dull-as-bricks character dynamics aren’t doing it for us.
+Showrunner Hanelle Culpepper is once again taking charge for the Picard reboot, and we’re praying she’s had time to tighten the screws.
+So far, Discovery’s strained season arcs and dull-as-bricks character dynamics aren’t doing it for us.
 We know she can do better, and Stewart’s character is one of the most beloved in the sci-fi fandom, so there’s a huge job ahead of her.

 In anticipation of Picard’s new adventures in the final frontier, here are nine of his best moments in Star Trek history.